zohyos7/My_Website/content/home/hero.md

 +++

 <br>
-I'm a PhD student in Psychology at Yale,
+I'm a PhD student in Psychology at Princeton,
 aspring to be a social neuroscientist
 who studies human's social & moral minds :purple_heart:
 <br>